 To perpetuate ESG values throughout our supply chain, NM incorporates suppliers’ occupational health and safety, and compliance with human rights norms and environmental standards into the Supplier Management Practices of the plants.
 NM has also revised procurement contracts to include safety and environmental standards as a general guideline for supplier evaluations.
 ISO14001 certification are required from our PVC resin and steel suppliers.
 Waste service providers are obligated to comply with local government regulations for transportation and disposal.
 Suppliers with raw materials certified by the Forest Stewardship Council (FSC) or complying with hazardous substance safety regulations (eg: REACH or RoHS) are preferred by Nien Made.
 All vendors are encouraged to sign our Supplier Code of Conduct.
 In our "Sustainable Development Best Practice Principles", Nien Made declares avoidance of transactions with suppliers that are in conflict with our ESG policies.

-take NO Action to reduce GHG emissions and may be Unsustainable), NM's 10 facilities may experience a temperature increase of 1.6~2.4°C between 2040 and 2060.
-Hence, we need to be attentive to Floods (1 site), Extreme Heat (2 sites), and Drought (3 sites) risks.
-Additionally, due to global warming, the 2 sites currently facing Extreme Cold risks may experience reduced risk levels between 2040 and 2060.
+may be Unsustainable), NM’s 10 facilities may see a 1.6~2.4°C rise in temperature between 2040 and 2060.
+Risks include Floods (1 site), Extreme Heat (2 sites), and Drought (2 sites).
+By contrast, the 2 sites currently facing Extreme Cold may see risk decline as global warming progresses.
 The selected risk explanation is as follows:

 I. Floods:

-Under the SSP5-8.5 scenario (2040~2060),
+Under the SSP5-8.5 (2040~2060), sea levels may

-sea levels may rise by 30~60cms, and the
+rise by 30~60cms, and the

 daily rainfall could increase by 6~13% at NM's 10 facilities.